-As part of your emergency plan it is good practice to prepare post-incident plans for dealing with situations that might arise such as those involving:
+As part of your emergency plan it is good practice to prepare post-incident plans for dealing with situations that might arise such people with personal belongings (especially valuables) still in the building;

-- unaccompanied children;

-- people with personal belongings (especially valuables) still in the building;

-- people wishing to rejoin friends;
+- people in a state of undress (e.g. indoor sportswear); - people wishing to rejoin friends; • unaccompanied children;

-- getting people away from the building (e.g. to transport); and

-- · inclement weather.
+- getting people away from the building (e.g. to transport); and - inclement weather.